DavidMorano/rightcore/testbasename/README.txt

 TESTBASENAME

-This program tests the 'sfbasename()' subroutine.
+This program tests the 'sfbasename(3dam)' subroutine.